sonic-pi-net/sonic-pi/etc/doc/tutorial/A.15-performance.md

 In this month's Sonic Pi tutorial we're going to take a look at how you can start treating Sonic Pi like a real instrument.
 We therefore need to start thinking of code in a completely different way.
-Live coders think of code in a smilar way to how violinist thinks of their bow.
+Live coders think of code in a similar way to how violinists think of their bow.
 In fact, just like a violinist can apply various bowing techniques to create different sounds (long slow motions vs short fast hits) we will explore five of the basic live coding techniques that Sonic Pi enables.
 By the